banner

 • Avoiding repetitive noisemaking, such as clicking pens, crinkling food wrappers, and clanging water bottles.

-• Decorum: Related to the distractions described above, please remember that the classroom is the professor’s workspace and our shared learning space.
+Decorum: Related to the distractions described above, please remember that the classroom is the professor’s workspace and our shared learning space.
 It’s not your living room or den, in other words.
 You cannot, therefore, disappear with your phone into the restroom for 20 minutes whenever you might like.
 Getting up, leaving, using the door, returning, occasionally tripping over someone’s backpack and/or spilling their beverage – all of this distracts and interrupts.
 So, go the bathroom BEFORE you come to class.
 If nature calls – and I mean SCREAMS – ask for permission to (briefly) exit the classroom.
+Leave your phone behind.
+Students are permitted one or two “emergencies” during the semester, but deductions will be made from your professionalism and participation grade for chronic bathroom escapes or their equivalents.

-• Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will have consequences.
+Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will have consequences.
 You are invited to consult the College Catalog for an articulation of the College’s policies with respect to academic integrity.
-Specific to this course, academic dishonesty includes but is not limited to: unauthorized collaboration, plagiarism and/or fabrication, submission of the same work in multiple courses, the hiring of a ghostwriter, use of an AI generator to write something for you that you later submit, failure to cite sources for your research (and, therefore, the presentation of others’ work as your own), consultation of non-authorized sources or texts during an exam period, and any aiding and abetting of academic dishonesty by another student.
+Specific to this course, academic dishonesty includes but is not limited to: unauthorized collaboration, fabrication, submitting the same work in multiple courses, hiring a ghostwriter, asking an AI generator to write something for you that you later submit, failing to cite sources for your research (and, therefore, submitting others’ work as your own), consulting non-authorized sources or texts during an exam period, and aiding and abetting academic dishonesty by another student.
 Violations will be reported.
-Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.”
+Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.” Attached to the course syllabus is the pledge of academic integrity you will be asked to sign for most major assignments.

-• Class recording (Zoom): Per Berry policy, students are required to attend class inperson.
+Class recording (Zoom): Per Berry policy, students are required to attend class in-person.
 Classes will not be available for remote learning, at least not regularly or without advance warning and authorization.
 Any recordings will only be available to students registered for this class and cannot be re-transmitted, distributed, or otherwise shared without the expressed, written consent of the instructor, who owns the copyright to the intellectual property contained in or by the recording.

 How you will be graded